bklevence/bklevence.github.io/_portfolio/badging.md

 In this model each maker mentor verifying participant tokens daily would remove the standard sign-in sheet and streamline the daily, monthly, and annual data reporting process.
 These badges unlike Tokens can be shared through Credly to Facebook, LinkedIn, and a variety of other Mozilla Open Badges based platforms.

-This iteration was tested in 3 library locations in North Philadelphia with 15 initial participants.
+This iteration was tested in 3 library locations in North Philadelphia with 20 participants from 2014-2015.
 The testing site is now defunct.